 “Our paid parental leave entitlements may have been progressive 4-5 years ago, but it was quickly apparent to me this was no longer the case,” said Jessica.

 Jessica began building a business case and gathered information on both competitor’s policies and looked companies outside of the industry, to get a broad view of what best practice looked like.

-“My first stop was the DCC website, as majority of the policy information displayed on their Best Employers section was not available anywhere else,” said Jessica.
+“My first stop was the WORK180 website, as majority of the policy information displayed on their Best Employers section was not available anywhere else,” said Jessica.
 “We came up with a suggested framework to a more family friendly workplace to attract and retain more female talent

 Jessica sought buy in from QinetiQ Australia Managing Director Greg Barsby and the executive team, to accommodate all caring arrangements as opposed to having just one policy and better supporting new parents regardless of gender.

 As a result, the company increased its graduated paid parental leave for primary carers from 4 weeks to 12 weeks all the way to 16 weeks (depending on tenure) and introduced up to 3 weeks paid parental leave for secondary carers.